cardstack/cardstack-documentation/guides/deep-dives/field-editors.md

 ## Passing options to a field editor

-Field editors can take options using the `editorOptions` property in a Card's schema for a specific field:
+Field editors can take options using the `editorOptions` property in a Card's schema for a specific field.
+In this example, a property named `style` with the value `switch` will get passed to the `field-editors/boolean-editor` component.

 ```js
 factory.addResource('fields', 'is-admin-user').withAttributes({